TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 first step, so bisecting `bs` costs minutes.

-**`bs` is per replica.** A v3-8 has 8 cores, so `bs = 32` is a global batch of 256. `steps_per_epoch` is derived from the global batch, so an epoch stays one pass over the data.
+**`bs` is per replica.** A v3-8 has 8 cores, so `bs = 32` is a global batch of 256. `steps_per_epoch` counts steps at that global batch, so switching to a TPU without dividing it by 8 turns one pass into eight.

 **Two pipeline changes are forced on TPU**, because XLA compiles per input shape and the default pipeline pads each batch to its own longest sequence — a new shape almost every step, so the run